 I wrote and sold my first book when I was seven, in Cameroon.
 My mother would not give me any allowances, so I tore off the back pages of my notebook.
 I made up characters, drew and wrote, creating identical artisanal comic books.
 I glued the pages with the resin of mango trees, and sold the copies to my classmates for ten cents.
 The next week they came asking for more: a series was born.
 I however got into trouble when my mom asked why she needed to buy me a new notebook so early into the school year.
 Ever since, I have fallen in love with writing and followed my tribe’s–Bulu–tradition of storytelling.

-I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI), a member of the Association of Children’s Authors and Illustrators of Color (ACAIC), and a student of the Institute of Children’s Literature.
+I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI), a member of the Association of Children’s Authors and Illustrators of Color (ACAIC), and a graduate of the Institute of Children’s Literature.

 I live in Northern California, where I study cultural anthropology and nutrition.
 I write children’s stories and young adult fiction; English is my third language.